fthdgn/adopter-gdrive/README.md

  * Follow "These services must also be enabled in the Google Developers Console." link
  * Turn on Drive API from here also.
  * Now you can run your code.

-### I just want to use it
-The script does not have an interface yet.
- * You can go to [my own release script](https://drive.google.com/open?id=1mtd2qRER9befN1AzokqjOMHZMFC5uSpViuD83FVpdG4m50WhxsL8f7Wf&authuser=0)
- * Select main function.
- * Click the run button.
- * It will run.
-You can close your page.
- * If you want to run this script periodically
-  * Go to Resources menu
-  * Click "Current Project's triggers"
-  * Add a time-driven trigger.

-P.S.
-This link is my own script file which is I will release bug fixes and enchantments.
-I will not add any code to delete file or send them somewhere else.